Ethiopia ratifies Nile treaty in snub to Egypt

 The African Union has urged both sides to hold talks to resolve the row.

-Under a 1929 pact, Egypt is entitled to 55.5 billion cubic meters a year of the Nile’s flow of around 84 billion cubic meters.
+Under a 1929 pact, Egypt is entitled to 55.5 billion cubic metres a year of the Nile’s flow of around 84 billion cubic metres.

-But, along with other upstream neighbors such as Kenya and Uganda, Ethiopia argues that this pact is outdated.
-Ethiopia has dismissed talk of military action as “psychological warfare”.
+But, along with other upstream neighbours such as Kenya and Sudan, Ethiopia argues that this pact is outdated.
+Ethiopia has also dismissed the talk of military action as “psychological warfare”.